Major security changes coming to Melbourne, Brisbane Airports

 It’s a different scene in the UK, where airports are racing to meet a Government deadline requiring outdated security scanners be replaced with modern 3D versions by June 2024.

-London City Airport – the first major hub in the UK to complete the upgrade, in April – now permits passengers to bring up to two litres of drinks, perfumes, beauty products and the like in their cabin bags.
+London City Airport was the first major hub in the UK to complete the upgrade, in April last year, with passengers now permitted to bring up to two litres of drinks, perfumes, beauty products and the like in their cabin bags.

 The UK isn’t the first country to introduce the new technology: hubs including Amsterdam Schiphol and Helsinki, as well as several in the US, already have CT baggage scanners.